top of page

 4. Pacesetter performance and best in class ·

-6. Pre-shutdown work minimizing techniques ·
+6. Pre-shutdown work minimising techniques ·

 7. Establishing the shutdown objectives and targets ·